Alki Point, Seattle: Landmarks

 Alki Point Lighthouse is a historic landmark built in 1913 that still functions today.
 Though the property is not open to the public, the tower is available for touring on summer weekend afternoons when the lens can be viewed.
-Despite its normal inaccessibility, it provides the tourist with the feeling of an authentic beach town and contributes to the overall picturesque.

 A scale replica of the Statue of Liberty at Alki Beach was donated by Reginald H. Parsons and the Seattle Area Council of The Boy Scouts of America in 1952.
 The statue may allude to "New York-Alki", the name of the 1851 settlement at Alki (see above).
 Many tourists mourned the September 11, 2001 terrorist attacks on the World Trade Center at the site.